 What to serve with a salmon sandwich:

-My favorite summer side dishes are spicy potato chips, Dr. Pepper baked beans and elote salad.
+My favorite summer side dishes are spicy potato chips or potato salad with bacon, Dr. Pepper baked beans and my Mexican street corn salad recipe.
 Or, if you want to get fancy, try my summer beet salad recipe.
 Any combination of these sides are the perfect way to round out the meal.

 For the Herb Mayonnaise:

 - 4 skinless center-cut salmon fillets (about 6 ounces each)

 - 1/4 teaspoon ground black pepper